sensu/sensu-docs/content/sensu-go/6.0/platforms.md

 {{< platformBlockClose >}}

+## Legacy systems and other platforms

+The [Sensu Run][25] utility allows you to execute Sensu checks on legacy systems and other platforms that cannot run the Sensu agent, such as AIX and SPARC Solaris.

+You can also use cron to run Sensu checks locally on these systems and forward the results to an upstream Sensu backend or agent via the [Sensu API][49].

 ## Build from source

 Sensu Go's core is open source software, freely available under an MIT License.